 If engineered stamped plans are required, you will need to work with a structural engineer.
 You can bring them a copy of our step-by-step plans, and the engineer will be able to provide the stamped calculations and drawings that are necessary for obtaining your permit.
 If required, we can provide a CAD model of your building’s frame to assist the engineer in their calculations.

 Different regions have different building codes and requirements.
 If modifications must be made to your building to meet codes, the engineer looking at your plans will let you know, and advise on how to make your building compliant with local law.
 You can then work with your contractor to order extra materials (if needed).
 They should also know how to make any other modifications.

 You Have Your Permit, Now What?

 Once you have the permit in your hand you can start with the fun stuff!
 Getting your site prepared means you are one step closer to getting your amazing post and beam building.
 Plus, you will be able to begin envisioning your cabin, cottage, or shed in its new home.

 Start shopping for your building.
 Are you getting a kit or prefab structure?
 What kind of roofing, siding, windows, and doors are you going to choose?
 Do you want to get some other goodies like flower boxes or wooden furnishings?
 How are you going to decorate the interior?
 What about landscaping?

 All the while, keep close communication with your contractor.
 They should be most helpful during the building process.
-Interpreting engineered plans or zoning laws is not everyone’s forte, so working with professionals can be very enlightening.
+Interpreting plans or zoning laws is not everyone’s forte, so working with professionals can be very enlightening.